0xAtelerix/docs/solution.md

 It achieves this through:

-{This is made up -- total fabrication to stand in for facts later}
+{This is made up &mdash; total fabrication to stand in for facts later}

 - Shared liquidity pools: Capital is pooled in protocol-agnostic vaults that span multiple chains, enabling unified price discovery and deep liquidity access.

 - Atomic multi-chain execution: Transactions can atomically span chains and dApps, ensuring no partial failures or settlement inconsistencies.

-{This is made up -- total fabrication to stand in for facts later}
+{This is made up &mdash; total fabrication to stand in for facts later}

 - Cross-protocol intent settlement: Traders and dApps express high-level intents (e.g., "swap Token A for Token B at best execution"), which Pelagos routes through the most efficient path across ecosystems.